informatics-lab/blog/_posts/2017/2017-04-20-moving-70-terrabytes-to-s3.md

 It sounds like a joke at first, but when you do the maths it turns out that copying data to a hard drive and transporting it somewhere else is still a pretty efficient way to move large amounts of data around.

 Luckily for us Amazon Web Services provide a robust and secure way of doing this called [AWS Snowball][aws-snowball].
-Taking its name from their archive storage system [AWS Glacier][aws-glacier] Snowball is a service for importing big chunks of data into their cloud storage.
+Taking its name from their archive storage system [AWS Glacier][aws-glacier], Snowball is a service for importing big chunks of data into their cloud storage.
 It works by posting you a very large and durable hard drive appliance, you simply fill the drive up with data and then ship it back to them.

 ![AWS Snowball](https://images.informaticslab.co.uk/misc/10adfa9c1864f2b35d2c408aae7ded86.jpg)